 Kubikiri literally means "head cutter"

-More curved, sometimes without a point (or with a weakly pronounced one), the cutting edge is on inside or on both sides.
+More curved, sometimes without a point (or with a weakly pronounced one), the cutting edge is on the inside or on both sides.

-Tanto-kens were forged specifically for monasteries
+Tanto-kens were forged especially for monasteries

 Double-edged blade like a dagger